davidCrejenovschi/Snake/README.md

 ## 📜 About this Project
 This is a **non-commercial, educational project** created to explore GUI development with JavaFX, FXML styling, and CSS integration.
 It follows a modular structure and was built from scratch to demonstrate core programming principles in a game environment.

-**Note:** Developed using IntelliJ IDEA and packaged with the JLink/JPackage toolset.